rflandau/Orv/README.md

 - Nodes are cooperative
     - Like Raft, we are assuming that all peers are cooperative.
 This causes some cognitive dissonance with it being decentralized, but life goes on.
 - Discovery is extrinsic
     - While we have mechanisms for handling joins, we do not have a mechanism for node discovery, but assume one is available.
-In a full implementation, this would likely be served by locally broadcasting HELLO.
+See [below](#extrinsic-neighbournode-discovery) for the rationale.
 - Low-powered leaves
     - As we want to support IoT networks, we must assume that the leaves are low-powered and therefore should have minimal requirements.
 They cannot be assumed to be always listening, always accessible, or even terribly reliable.
 - Powered vault keepers